ZPump/zPump/Audit/ptf_pool/medium/root-expiration-check.md

 ## Recommendation

-1. Consider using `checked_sub` and explicitly handling underflow cases
+1. ✅ Consider using `checked_sub` and explicitly handling underflow cases - **FIXED**
-2. Add validation that timestamps are reasonable (not in the future)
+2. ✅ Add validation that timestamps are reasonable (not in the future) - **FIXED**
-3. Log warnings when timestamp anomalies are detected
+3. ✅ Log warnings when timestamp anomalies are detected - **FIXED**
-4. Consider rejecting roots if timestamp is in the future
+4. ✅ Consider rejecting roots if timestamp is in the future - **FIXED**

+## Mitigation Status

+**Fixed in:** Commit d1cf0fd

+**Changes Made:**
+- Replaced `saturating_sub` with `checked_sub` using pattern matching
+- Added validation to reject roots with timestamps in the future
+- Added warning messages for timestamp anomalies
+- Function now properly handles underflow cases by returning false instead of silently saturating